6 Twitter Metrics to Follow to Boost Your Online Presence

 The volume of mentions shows you how many times your keyword was mentioned within the predefined time range.
 It sounds complicated, but in reality, it’s a neat graph where you can easily spot any fluctuations and seasonal changes.

 A social media reach is an estimated number of Twitter users who might have stumbled upon a tweet containing your keyword.
+In other words, the graph will show you how many people could have come into contact with your content.

 A high volume of mentions and high social media reach is an indicator that your Twitter message is resonating well with your target audience.